archelogos/CarND-Advanced-Lane-Lines/README.md

 All the code of this project can be found in the Jupyter Notebook named: [lane_lines_detection.ipynb](./lane_lines_detection.ipynb)

-In the first part of the project it was defined a step-by-step pipeline.
-This pipeline was tested in the test images and once all the steps were tried and we were sure about its stability and performance, it was built the pipeline method that computes the video frames.
+At the beginning of the project it was defined a step-by-step pipeline that processed a set of test images.
+After that and once the pipeline worked fine in terms of stability and performance, the pipeline was modified to compute a video instead of single images.

 ## Camera Calibration

-First of all it was necessary to compute the calibration matrix of the camera and apply the distortion coefficients to the test images.
-Making use of the ```cv2.findChessBoardCorners()``` method it was possible to detect the 9x6 corners of the sample images.
+First, it was necessary to calculate the calibration matrix of the camera and apply the distortion coefficients to the test images.
+Making use of the method ```cv2.findChessBoardCorners()``` it was possible to detect the 9x6 corners of the sample images.

-Then, these images were modified, adding the corners detected in them.
+After that, the images were modified, adding the detected corners to them.

 ![alt text][image0]

-From 20 test images, in 17 of them were detected the corners, that were used to calibrate the camera from that moment to the rest of the project.
-These values were obtained thanks to the ```cv2.calibrateCamera()``` method that provides you the Matrix and Distortion coefficients given a set of chessboard images.
+From 20 test images, only in 17 of them, corners were detected.
+The coefficients were obtained thanks to the method ```cv2.calibrateCamera()``` that provides the Matrix and Distortion coefficients given a set of chessboard images.

-With the computed coefficients, and in order to avoid doing this step all the time, these values were saved in a pickle file, doing much easier it use in the future steps of the pipeline.
+The computed coefficients were saved in a pickle file in order to not repeat this step all the time in the pipeline.

-This part can be found here: [Camera Calibration](./lane_lines_detection.ipynb#Corners-detection)
+This part of the code can be found here: [Camera Calibration](./lane_lines_detection.ipynb#Corners-detection)

-In the following iamge can be seen the differences between the original and the distorted image, using a calibration one to point out the distortion effect.
+In the following image can be seen the differences between the original and the undistorted image.

 ![alt text][image1]